Princekelsey/foodselector/README.md

 A simple web application for user to select favourite foods and also add <br>
 there own favourite foods.
-Built with Reactjs
+Built with Reactjs<br>
+view with the link https://princekelsey.github.io/foodselector/.

 ## Available Scripts